f18-os/json-rpc-mtzfernando/graph/README.md

+# Jsonrpc Server and Client

-This directory includes
+## This directory includes

+* `client.py`:
+  * The client requests for a graph to be incremented.
+Before sending the graph to the server, it breaks it down into a dictionary then sends it to the server to be incremented.
+* `sever.py`:
+  * The server exports the increment method.
+Receives a dictionary, builds a graph from it, increments it, breaks it down to a dictionary and sends it to the client.
+* `request.json`:
+  * Contains the json request from the client to the server.
-* `node.py`: which
+* `node.py`:
-  * defines a node class.
+  * Which defines a node class.
     * contains a name, list of children, and a count that's initially zero
     * implements a `show(graph)` method recursively prints the nodes within graph
   * An `increment(graph)` method that increments the counts of all nodes within graph.
 * `localDemo.py`: which creates a dag of nodes, which it prints, increments, and prints again.

-Your tasks are
+# How to use

+* `client.py`:
+  * $ python3 client.py
-* to create
+* `server.py`:
-  * a jsonrpc server that exports the `increment(graph)` function
-  * a client that demonstrates the effect of `increment()` being remotely executed on the graph from localDemo.py.
-  * a file named `request.json` containing a the manually genrated contents of jsonrpc request to `increment()` equivalent to the one produced by your client.
-You should use nc to confirm that it's correct.
+  * $ python3 server.py